 Achievements

-- Released the “Rescue America” plan, a national conservative blueprint focused on cutting federal spending and reshaping entitlement programs
+- Elevated the “Rescue America” agenda as a national conservative blueprint focused on shrinking government and hardline cultural priorities.

 Controversies

-- Criticized by Florida Democrats for positions on abortion, voting access, and gun policy
+- Florida Democrats have hammered him on voting access, abortion, and gun policy stances tied to his time as governor.

 Top Donors